Wichtige Views

 -

-heavy transaction processing during the day and report processing at night?
+to handle heavy transaction processing during the day and report processing at

 The segments not being used for reporting should remain offline until they are